michelcamargo/michelcamargo/README.md

-Hello!
+Hello! 😄
-I am a Brazilian student fascinated by people, knowledge, technology and good music.
+A Brazilian student fascinated by people, knowledge, technology and good music.
 Currently working with web development and UX-Designer

 eMail me: michelcamargo@outlook.com